ChrisCummins/msc-thesis/docs/Log.md

   of illegal parameters.
 * Does the isolating dataset size work?
 * What is the total % of *refused* parameters?
 ANSWER: 5%

+## Friday 31st

+Questions to ask in evaluation section:

+* What is the distribution of runtimes?
+Is the number of samples I have enough?
+  * How does this change with architecture, program, or dataset?
+    Consider 3D histograms.
+* How many parameters were refused?
+  * Is this dependent on dataset size?
+Kernel?
+Architecture?
+* How much room is there for improvement?
+  * What is the ratio of runtimes with best and worst params?
+  * How well does a human expert perform?
+* What is the distribution of oracle workgroup sizes?
+* How well does classification work?
+  * % available performance, per type of classifier.
+  * How does the selection of features impact this?
+  * How does the *amount* of training data impact this?
+* What is the overhead of autotuning?
+  * What are the break-even points? (i.e. number of iterations required)
+* Performance relative to expert hand-coded programs?

+Notes from meeting with Hugh:

+* Over the next half a year or so I should learn about statistical
+  testing: T-test, ANOVA, equivalent testing, standard error bars vs confidence intervals, log normal transformations, etc.
+* It would be nice if in my thesis I could refer to open bug reports about the refused params test cases.